 Full-time applications are due May 15 every year.

-Part-time applications are received throughout the year on a first come first served basis.
-Decisions are made starting April 1 and approval is based on availability of funding.
+Part-time applications are received throughout the year on a first come, first served basis.
+Approval is based on availability of funding.

 - Application form for either full-time or part-time funding:

 - Post-secondary transcripts (if you have attended prior years)

 - Residence fees (if you are staying in campus residence)